Home

 worry about which food to feed.
 This page explains the benefits of

-prescription kidney foods and what to do if your cat refuses to eat them.
+therapeutic kidney diets and what to do if your cat refuses to eat them.
 It

-also discusses which foods to avoid, such as garlic and tuna.
+versus wet food, and discusses which foods to avoid, such as garlic.

 Go to page